MicrosoftDocs/azure-docs/articles/cyclecloud/tutorials/submit-jobs.md

 Verify that the job is complete by running `qstat -Q` in your shell periodically.
 The Queued column (Que) should be 0, indicating that no more jobs are awaiting execution.
 In this tutorial, jobs typically finish in a minute or two.

-Once the job queue has been empty for five minutes, the execute nodes will begin to auto-stop and your cluster will return to just having the master node.
+Once the job queue has been empty for five minutes, the execute nodes will begin to auto-stop and your cluster will return to just having the PBS head node.

 Tutorial 2 is complete.
-In this exercise, you've submitted a job containing 1000 tasks to your Master Node, confirmed the request went through, and observed the auto scaling via the GUI.
+In this exercise, you've submitted a job containing 1000 tasks to the PBS scheduler, confirmed the request went through, and observed the auto scaling via the GUI.
 When the jobs are complete, you will need to clean up the resources used to free them for other activity.

 > [!NOTE]
 > If you want to continue to use this Azure CycleCloud installation for additional CycleCloud Tutorials you do not need to follow Tutorial 3.
 Be aware that you are charged for usage while the nodes are running, even if no jobs are scheduled.